|

 From your trip cases or waist wallet, take out medicines and any

 items which have a shelf life of less than a year.
-For any which you will
+Any that you will not be

-not be using throughout the off-season, they will have to be thrown out, or
+using throughout the off-season will have to be thrown out, or in the case

-in the case of medicines, return them to your local pharmacy for safe
+of medicines, return them to your local pharmacy for safe disposal.
+Throwing

-disposal.
-Throwing these out, puts them into the environment, which is not
+these out, puts them into the environment, which is not good.

 I suggest that even for those which can survive over